 Because France is a catholic country, we had the benefit of getting Easter Monday off--giving us lucky English assistants with Friday libre a four day weekend.

-canning of weather.com, we finally decided to spend our Easter weekend in France's version of Florida---Tunis, Tunisia.
+After much deliberating and scanning of weather.com, we finally decided to spend our Easter weekend in France's version of Florida---Tunis, Tunisia.

-don't have a keen sense of geography...myself included...Tunisia is a small country located on the African content between Algeria and Libya.
+For those of you who don't have a keen sense of geography...myself included...Tunisia is a small country located on the African content between Algeria and Libya.
 Because of this location, our families weren't super excited about our tropical destination as we were.
 I believe the terms, "Oh perfect" and "idiot" were used in their descriptions as well as "kidnappings" and "terrorism".
 Of course, if you ask any French person what they think it's usually followed by this response, "Ohh la la, I luuve Tunis!" and a rather shocked look when you tell them you've never stepped foot near an African border.

 I consulted trip planning gurus at expedia.com and found us a four star, all inclusive resort on a private beach.
 Sun, check.
 Food, check.
 Beach, check.
 Sounds perfect.